datakurre/harbour-pyletoh/README.rst

 In-device development
 ---------------------

-It's most convenient to develop pyLeTOH with a real Jolla-device with the LeTOH other half.
+It's most convenient to develop pyLeTOH with a real Jolla-device with a LeTOH other half.

 1. Install the packaged app_ to get everything configured for free.